This blog was moved in 2019

 Let’s put the 2% frequency and $105,000 average loss into perspective.

 Imagine that show up on your doorstep and demand that you play a game with me.

 You must play this game, you have no choice.

 The rules of the game are simple.

-1 of the bills is marked with red ink, the remaining 49 bills are unmarked.
+1 bill is marked with red ink, the other 49 bills are unmarked.